CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly defines its scope around Android local data persistence using Room and DataStore.
 It includes an explicit 'Use when' clause with specific trigger terms that developers would naturally use.
-The description is concise, uses third-person voice, and is highly distinguishable from other potential skills.
+The description is concise, uses third person voice, and covers both the capabilities and the activation conditions effectively.

 DimensionReasoningScore